Want to know some facts about Finland? This article will help you fill in the gaps in your knowledge about this Scandinavian country.

 21. Every Parent Receives a Baby Box From The Government When Their Child is Born

 Since 1938, expectant mothers have been given a baby box by the Finnish government.
 It contains a variety of items such as onesies, bibs, socks and the box itself which the baby can sleep in.

 The box was introduced to combat the high infant mortality rates in Finland during the 1930s.
 65 out of 1,000 babies died during that period.
 But the box, which is given to all parents, no matter their background, has helped Finland to achieve some of the lowest infant mortality rates in the world.

 A palindrome is a word or a phrase where the words read backwards to give the same word or phrase if it was read normally.
 An example in English is Hannah.
-Read forwards or backwards, it gives the same word.
+Read forwards or backward, it gives the same word.

 The Finnish language takes this one step further.
 Saippuakivikauppias is the Finnish word for a dealer in lye, which is caustic soda.
-This 19 letter word is the largest palindromic word in the world and one of the coolest Finland facts!
+This 19-letter word is the largest palindromic word in the world and one of the coolest Finland facts!

 One of the oddest Finland facts is that the country celebrates a day of failure.